-By the tenth century both Venice and Genoa had begun to prosper through trade with the Levant.
+By the 10th-century both Venice and Genoa had begun to prosper through trade with the Levant.
 The bitter rivalry that developed between the two culminated in the naval battle of Chioggia (June 24th, 1380).
 With Genoa defeated, Venice secured a monopoly of trade in the Middle east for the next century making exorbitant profits by trading spices with buyer-distributors from northern and western Europe.

 Although the origin of spices were known throughout Europe in the Middle Ages, no ruler proved capable of breaking the Venetian hold on the trade routes.
 Toward the end of the 15th-century explorers ventured out to discover new ways of obtaining valuable spices.
 The voyages of discovery in 1492 by Christopher Columbus, under the flag of Spain, and in 1497 by John Cabot on behalf of England both failed to find the spice-producing regions.
 Columbus did, however, make landfall in the Bahamas and other islands in the Caribbean, including Cuba and Hispaniola, and did return with many new fruits and vegetables, including chilli peppers.